theNewDynamic/oregonsadventurecoast.com/content/tripideas/winter-fun-in-oregon’s-adventure-coast.md

 ---
 title: Winter Fun On Oregon’s Adventure Coast
 aliases:
-  - /trip-ideas/winter-fun-in-oregons-adventure-coast
+- "/trip-ideas/winter-fun-in-oregons-adventure-coast"
-description: >-
-  Winter steelhead fishing and clamming are popular winter activities on the Oregon Coast, but it doesn’t end there.
+description: 'Winter steelhead fishing and clamming are popular winter activities on the Oregon Coast, but it doesn’t end there.
 Watch waves crashing at Shore Acres, visit museums or catch a show at a local theater, tackle the Oregon Dunes or roll the dice at The Mill Casino.
-Here are some ideas to start planning your wintercation in Oregon’s Adventure Coast:
+Here are some ideas to start planning your wintercation in Oregon’s Adventure Coast:'
 durations:
 - long-weekend
 towns:
 - coos-bay
 - north-bend
 - charleston
 tripadventures:
 - beach
 - culture-museums
 - dunes
 - eat-drink
 - fishing-crabbing-clamming
 - state-parks-national-lands
-image: /img/winter-fun.jpg
+image: "/img/winter-fun.jpg"

 ---
 Winter steelhead fishing and clamming are popular winter activities on the Oregon Coast, but it doesn’t end there.
-Watch waves crashing at Shore Acres, visit museums or catch a show at a local theater, tackle the Oregon Dunes or roll the dice at The Mill Casino.
-Here are some ideas to start planning your wintercation in Oregon’s Adventure Coast:
+Watch waves crashing at Shore Acres, visit museums or catch a show at a local theater, tackle the Oregon Dunes or roll the dice at The Mill Casino or Three Rivers Casino.
+Here are some ideas to start planning your wintercation in Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston!

 ### Fishing and Crabbing

 In the Coos Bay, North Bend and Charleston area, there’s a fish for every season and a seemingly endless choice of prime [fishing](/fishing) spots.
-Steelhead, crabbing and clamming are the superstars in the winter months, while spring is all about salmon, surf perch and bass.
-Come year-round by boat, by foot, by kayak or by charters and guides.
+Steelhead, crabbing and clamming are the superstars in the winter months, while spring is all about salmon, surf perch, and bass.
+Come year-round by boat, by foot, by kayak, or by charters and guides.

 ### Storm Watching